 Much like a bank account, if someone in my family wants to send me crypto, they’ll need to know my wallet address and the currency tied to it.
 1Password covers that, too.
 I simply create a Bank Account item and name it after the currency.
 I use the name of the wallet for the bank, and insert my wallet address into the account number field.
 Then I just add it to our Shared vault so it’s there whenever they need it.

-I have a lot of data in my vaults, and with my crypto items growing rapidly, I need a good way to organise them.
+I have a lot of data in my vaults, and with my crypto items growing rapidly, I need a good way to organize them.
 Luckily, that’s a simple fix.
 All I need to do is tag them crypto and I can see everything at a glance.

 If you ever wanted to pay for your 1Password account with crypto, now you can.
 We’ve released 1Password Gift Cards as an alternative payment option, which you can purchase with Bitcoin, Ethereum, Litecoin, and Bitcoin Cash.
 When you get to the checkout, choose Coinbase as your payment method and complete your order in the cryptocurrency of your choice.
 Once your payment has cleared and you’ve received your gift card, you can redeem it by adding the code to your Billing page.